SuperOfficeDocs/superoffice-docs/docs/database/tables/stakeholderrole.md

 ---
-uid: stakeholderrole
+uid: table-stakeholderrole
 title: stakeholderrole table
 description: Role a stakeholder has in a sale so.generated: true
 keywords:
   - "database"
-  - "stakeholderrole"
+  - "StakeholderRole"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# StakeholderRole Table (122)
+# stakeholderrole Table (122)

-StakeholderRole MDO list item table.
+stakeholderrole MDO list item table.
 Role a stakeholder has in a sale

 ## Fields